-Nick Howell enters his second season at Virginia on Bronco Mendenhall’s staff and is the defensive coordinator/secondary coach.
+Nick Howell enters his third season at Virginia on Bronco Mendenhall’s staff and is the defensive coordinator/secondary coach.

 Howell helped the defensive unit at BYU finish the 2015 regular season ranked No. 6 nationally in sacks per game and No. 15 in tackles for loss after the Cougars ranked No. 20 in rushing defense in 2014.